JaykaStudios/JaykaStudios.github.io/content/en/homepage/about.md

 header_menu: true
 ---

-Jayka Studios: Crafting experimental unique games.
+Jayka Studios: Strange ideas.
+Solid gameplay.
 The studio is based in India.